 When shopping online, you want to do everything you can to keep your personal and financial information safe.
 This is where the CVV on your debit card comes in.

 A CVV, also known as a security code, acts as an added protection to prevent fraudulent transactions.
-This article explains what a CVV code is, how it works, and where you can find it on your debit card.
+So, what is a CVV on a debit card?
+We’ll explain what a CVV code is, how it works and where you can find it on your debit card.

-What is the CVV on a debit card?
+What is a CVV on a debit card?

-A CVV (card verification value) is a three or four-digit number found on most debit cards and credit cards.
+A CVV, which stands for card verification value, is a three or four-digit number found on most debit cards and credit cards.
 The length of a CVV depends on the type of debit card you have.
-Visa, Mastercard, and Discover use a three-digit CVV, and American Express uses a four-digit CVV number.
+Visa, Mastercard, and Discover use a three-digit CVV and American Express uses a four-digit CVV number.¹,²

-The purpose of a CVV is to protect your debit card from theft and fraud.
+The CVV meaning and purpose is to protect your debit card from theft and fraud.
 When making a purchase online or over the phone, merchants will typically ask for your CVV to confirm you have the card with you.
-If you buy something in-store, the seller should not ask you to provide your CVV, as this information transfers automatically when you swipe, insert, or tap your card.
+If you buy something in-store, the seller should not ask you to provide your CVV code, as this information transfers automatically when you swipe, insert, or tap your card.

-Different card issuers refer to the CVV using various names, including:
+Different card issuers refer to the CVV on credit cards and debit cards using various names, including:

 - Card Security Code (CSC)